kang295/NLP_Password_Strength/README.md

 - **Pandas & Numpy:** For efficient data manipulation and numerical computations.
 - **Sklearn:** For implementing and evaluating machine learning models.
+- **Seaborn:** simplifiying the process of creating complex visualizations and integrates well with Pandas data structures.
 - **Matplotlib & Seaborn:** For data visualization and graphical representation of insights.

 ## Model Accuracy